connectsolutions/best-practices/js/Backbone.md

 * If you've used `on` for binding, it's your duty to use `off` for unbinding.
 Without unbinding, the garbage collector can't release the memory for you and your apps performance will degrade.

 * That's where `listenTo` comes in.
 It tracks what the view is bound to and unbinds it on a remove.
-Backbone does this by calling `stopListening` just before removing itself from the DOM:
+Backbone does this by calling `stopListening` just before removing itself from the DOM.

 ####6.
 Always be chainable

 * Always return `this` from the `render` and `remove` functions.
-This allows you to chain actions:
+This allows you to chain actions.

 * This is the convention, do not break it.